gilluminate/Bootstrap-Wizard/README.md

 * Code example: ```$("#wizard").bwizard({loop: false});```

 **nextBtnText**
 * The nextBtnText option defines the text for the wizard next button.
+Setting nextBtnText to an empty string `""` will remove the next button.
-* Type: Function
+* Type: String
 * Default: 'next'
 * Code example: ```$("#wizard").bwizard({nextBtnText: "next Button"});```